GatorOne ID Card

 Online learning vs. campus-based degrees

 Students who graduate from the University of Florida’s online programs receive the same prestigious degree as students completing on-campus programs.
 An online student’s diploma will be identical to that of an on-campus graduate.
-Prospective students should have full confidence in the reputation of the University of Florida and its groundbreaking Precision and Individualized Medicine programs.
+Prospective students should have full confidence in the reputation of the University of Florida and its groundbreaking Clinical Pharmacogenomics and Precision Medicine program.
 Many students attend the graduation ceremony on campus to celebrate achieving their tremendous education goal.
 UF encourages students to attend graduation to celebrate this milestone with their classmates and the faculty and staff of the College of Pharmacy at the University of Florida.

 How can I be sure this online program is right for me?

-- Students recognize the value and appreciate being part of the Master of Science in Pharmacy Precision and Individualized Medicine programs at the University of Florida, programs that are not only accredited by the Accreditation Council of Pharmacy Education (ACPE), but part of the highly regarded University of Florida College of Pharmacy, which is accredited by the Southern Association of Colleges and Schools.
+- Students recognize the value and appreciate being part of the Clinical Pharmacogenomics and Precision Medicine program at the University of Florida, programs that are not only accredited by the Accreditation Council of Pharmacy Education (ACPE), but part of the highly regarded University of Florida College of Pharmacy, which is accredited by the Southern Association of Colleges and Schools.

 - The University of Florida is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, masters, education specialist, and doctoral degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of the University of Florida.